simon-javier/backup-manuscript-thesis/main.typ

 #show heading.where(level: 5): it => emph(strong[#it.body.])

 #metadata("Chapter 1 start") <ch1-s>
+#set cite(form: "prose")
 #chp[Chapter I]
 #h2(outlined: false, bookmarked: false)[Introduction and Its Background]
-Fingernails are often referred to as a “window to systemic health,” as they can reveal early signs of serious conditions such as diabetes, cardiovascular diseases, and liver disorders through subtle changes in their appearance.
+Fingernails are often referred to as a “window to systemic health,” #cite(<singal_nail_2015>, form: "normal") as they can reveal early signs of serious conditions such as diabetes, cardiovascular diseases, and liver disorders through subtle changes in their appearance.
 These abnormalities, such as Beau’s lines (horizontal ridges indicating stress or illness), clubbing (enlarged fingertips linked to heart or lung issues), or pitting (small depressions associated with psoriasis or other systemic diseases), frequently appear before other symptoms become noticeable.
 Despite their diagnostic potential, these signs are commonly overlooked during routine medical checkups due to their subtle nature and the lack of specialized tools or training for general practitioners to identify them.
 This oversight delays early intervention, which could significantly improve health outcomes, particularly for individuals in underserved communities with limited access to advanced diagnostics.

 The importance of accessible, non-invasive diagnostic methods cannot be overstated, as they empower individuals to monitor their health proactively and seek timely medical advice.
 However, many people worldwide face barriers to such healthcare services, including geographical isolation, financial constraints, and a lack of awareness about the significance of nail abnormalities.
 According to #cite(<gaurav_artificial_2025>, form: "prose"), fingernails are a globally recognized source of biomarkers due to their visibility and ease of examination, yet their potential in preventive healthcare remains largely untapped.
 This gap highlights the urgent need for innovative solutions that can bridge these barriers and democratize early disease detection.